yombo/yombo-gateway/README.rst

 Documentation
 =============

-For new users, check out the quick start guide at https://yombo.net/docs/gateway/html/current/index.html
+For new users, check out the quick start guide at https://docs.yombo.net

-For those wishing to dive deeper into the code, the API, or want to develop modules, vist the documentation generated from the source here: https://docs.yombo.net/
+For those wishing to dive deeper into the code, the API, or want to develop modules, vist the porjects page at: https://projects.yombo.net/

 ===============================
 Getting Help / Other Resources